benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 First, what I find remarkable about this design is its power-to-weight ratio. `IRewritable` a very simple interface with an easily-grasped meaning, but you can build a load of rich, generic tools on top of it.
 Sawmill contains versions of `SelfAndDescendants` and `Rewrite`, but also a bunch of other extension methods at varying levels of nicheness, all getting squeezed through the `IRewritable` interface:

-* A family of versions of `SelfAndDescendants` capturing a variety of traversal orders (preorder, postorder and breadth-first)
+* A family of versions of `SelfAndDescendants` capturing a variety of traversal orders (preorder, postorder and breadth-first), in both eager and lazy form
-* Eager and lazy versions of the above
 * A `Fold` method for reducing a whole tree to a value, like LINQ's `Aggregate`
 * An iterative version of `Rewrite` which transforms an expression repeatedly until it reaches a normal form
 * Versions of `SelfAndDescendants` et al which give you a way to replace one node at a time